Texas Education Agency: History

 In 1854, the first state school census showed an enrollment of 65,463 students.
 However, the educational landscape in Texas looked quite different in the following decades.
-Prior to the late 1940s, many school districts in Texas did not operate schools but spent money to send children to schools operated by other districts.
+Prior to the late 1940s, many school districts in Texas did not operate schools, but instead spent money to send children to schools operated by other districts.
 In the late 1940s, state lawmakers passed a bill abolishing those districts, prompting a wave of mass school district consolidation.
 4,500 school districts were consolidated in 2,900 almost immediately after the statute was put in place.
 The 1949 legislature abolished the previous State Board of Education and the Gilmer-Aikin Laws established the Texas Education Agency.
-The Gilmer-Aikin Laws refer to when the Fifteenth Legislature, in 1947, created a committee to study education reform in the State of Texas due to legislative deadlock over teacher salary.
+The Gilmer-Aikin Laws refer to when the Fifteenth Legislature, in 1947, created a committee to study education reform in the State of Texas due to legislative deadlock over teacher salary; they presented a final report and recommendations to the House on January 26, 1949.
 The committee was named after Representative Claud Gilmer and Senator A.M.
 Aikin, Jr.